taylordu/lets-move-chrome-extension/README.md

 # Hackathon

-CS Hackathon - Create a Chrome extension that sends a notification at set time intervals based on user input.
+Created a Chrome extension that sends notifications at set time intervals to remind the user to take movement breaks.